 TPA identified and then notified the City of funding opportunities to help support City priorities.
-Additionally TPA provided additional support, including: helping draft applications, working with the State agencies, securing letters of support, and other advocacy methods, when deemed appropriate by the City.
+Additionally TPA provided additional support, including: helping draft applications, working with the City of Oakland Proposed 2015 State and Federal Legislative Agenda Page 3 of 9

+State agencies, securing letters of support, and other advocacy methods, when deemed appropriate by the City.